robgibbons/unchained/README.md

 }];
 ```

+Middleware nested in this style is executed **outside-in**, so POST requests received by the view will first call requireLogin, then validateInput.
+Any GET requests would call only the outer requireLogin middleware.

-#### Middleware in urls.js
+#### Middleware/View Expressions in urls.js

-If you prefer, you can declare middleware directly in your urls.js instead.
-The middleware Array syntax is identical, with a view object passed as the last Array item.
-Taking things a step further, you can define Object-literal views directly in urls.js, avoiding the need for a module:
+Entire view definitions may be expressed directly in urls.js.
+This allows you to express middleware and views without creating more modules.
+Middleware Array syntax is identical, with a view object passed as the last Array item.

 ```javascript
 // urls.js